 Today’s joint announcement by Allianz Australia Managing Director Niran Peiris and SSI CEO Violet Roumeliotis coincide with the first week on the job for five recruits under the partnership employment program.
 The partnership aims to improve employment and educational opportunities for SSI clients as well as enhance workforce diversity at Allianz.

 SSI General Manager, Peter Zographakis; Sera Kebabjian; Ruby Tran; Souad Boutros; Maxeem Georges; Abdelraheem Altabaibeh; Allianz Australia Managing Director, Niran Peiris

-Over the next two years Allianz will offer permanent placements for up to 10 SSI clients per year, with SSI identifying potential recruits and providing ongoing support.
+Over the next two years, Allianz will offer permanent placements for up to 10 SSI clients per year, with SSI identifying potential recruits and providing ongoing support.
 The first group of new employees includes three women and two men from Syria, Jordan, Lebanon and Vietnam, who came to Australia as refugees, asylum seekers and migrants.
-Their qualifications are in the areas of accounting, business management, community services, legal, and banking and insurance.
+Their qualifications are in the areas of accounting, business management, community services, legal, banking and insurance.

 The scheme is designed to mirror the first year of Allianz’s successful graduate program and will include two job rotations in the company within the 12 months that align to the employees’ background, skills and experience.
 After the two rotations, Allianz will work with participants to identify a suitable permanent role.